Dark Celebration

 Dark Celebration is a paranormal/suspense novel written by American author Christine Feehan.
-Published in 2006, it is the 17th book in her Dark Series. and is unique among the other books in the series, offering glimpses of life from previous characters from the series as well as introducing new characters.
+Published in 2006, it is the 17th book in her Dark Series, and is unique among the other books in the series, as the novel offers glimpses of life from previous characters from the series as well as introducing new characters.

 Plot summary

-Raven Dubrinsky, lifemate to the Prince has contacted other lifemates in an effort to join the Carpathians in a Christmas Celebration.
+Raven Dubrinsky, lifemate to the Prince has contacted other lifemates in an effort to join the Carpathians in a Christmas celebration.
 Jacques' lifemate Shea is due to give birth at any time and the women feel that a gathering of the Carpathian community will help aid her.
-Before the celebration begins, Mikhail feels obliged to visit all of the Carpathian couples and we are given slices of life from lifemates in previous books.
-All the while there is a plot set by their enemies in an effort to destroy the Prince and the Carpathian people, making this a Dark Celebration.
+Before the celebration begins, Mikhail feels obliged to visit all of the Carpathian couples who appeared in the previous books.
+All the while there is a plot set by their enemies in an effort to destroy the Prince and the Carpathian people, making this a dark celebration.

 Main characters

-Unlike other books in the series this one is unique offering glimpses of life from previous characters from the series as well as introducing new characters without having a main couple.
+Unlike other books in the series this one offers a glimpses of life from previous characters from the series as well as introducing new characters without having a main couple.
 Previous characters include: